w4zu/scripting/README.md

 # scripting
-lot of scripts for all the days of life of sysadmin
+lot of scripts for all the days of sysadmin life.